ReboreExplore/CHATtacker/README.md

     Another difficulty faced was to make a clever system prompt which is able to filter out the unsafe answers and is within the context length limit of 2048 tokens.
 This made the scope defence mechanism quite limited.
 Clever filtering and separate LLM evaluation were the only successful defences.

+4. **Transportation Engineer** - ***Mr. Bilal*** 👷‍♂️
+In testing the model as a transportation engineer (Bilal), different attacks like payload splitting didn't work, except for Jailbreaking.
+Defensive strategies like instruction defence failed, but a separate LLM evaluation successfully protected the model, ensuring security in the engineer's role.

 ## References :